cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

 ## Map buttons for PICO-8

-To start a random game via [PICO-8 Fantasy Console](https://www.lexaloffle.com/pico-8.php?page=faq) you want to make sure to map all core keys to the equivalent SAIO game controller buttons.
+To start a random game via [PICO-8 Fantasy Console](https://www.lexaloffle.com/pico-8.php?page=faq) you want to make sure to map all core keys to the equivalent CSO game controller buttons.

 This can be done by editing the _sdl_controllers.txt_ file in _/home/pi/.lexaloffle_ folder:
 `nano /home/pi/.lexaloffle/pico-8/sdl_controllers.txt`